susil-sethy/fabzero/readme.md

 # TUTORIAL FOR DAY1, 18.03.2019

-initially tutor explained there are two equipment rooms
+Initially tutor explained there are two equipment rooms
-1. noisy and meshy (because lots of wood cutting, dust collector with motor generating huge noise)
+1. Noisy and meshy (because lots of wood cutting, dust collector with motor generating huge noise)
-2. clean room (no dust generation)
+2. Clean room (no dust generation)

 ## THEORY

-1. we studied about vinyle cutter machine.
+1. We studied about vinyle cutter machine.

-a. how to fix the cutting bit in the vinyle spindle.
+a.
+How to fix the cutting bit in the vinyle spindle.
-b. how to load the vinyle roll etc.
+b.
+How to load the vinyle roll etc.

-2. laser cutter (co2 laser)
+2. Laser cutter (co2 laser)
-a. laser cutter can cut natural materials, wood leather b.after burning we have to wait minimum one minute to purify the smoke/fume by the purifier which contains 3 layers of filters
+a.
+Laser cutter can cut natural materials, wood leather
+b.
+After burning we have to wait minimum one minute to purify the smoke/fume by the purifier which contains 3 layers of filters
-a. filter for big particles (pre filter bags)
+a.
+Filter for big particles (pre filter bags)
-b. filter for medium particles (hepa filter)
+b.
+Filter for medium particles (Hepa filter)
-c. filter for small particles (carbon filter, chemical filter)
+c.
+Filter for small particles (carbon filter, chemical filter)

-3. milling machine (mini cnc)
+3. Milling machine (mini CNC)

-fabrication of small devices and pcb then soldering
+Fabrication of small devices and pcb then soldering

-4. electronics for testing the devices (oscilloscope, pulse generator etc.)
+4. Electronics for testing the devices (oscilloscope, pulse generator etc.)

-5. 3d printer (fuse deposition material) sindoh, printing 1.75 mm to 0.4 mm
+5. 3d printer (fuse deposition material) Sindoh, printing 1.75 mm to 0.4 mm

-build plate, cartridge, filament of different colors
+    Build plate, cartridge, filament of different colors

 6. 2d printers

-7. cnc (shopbot)
+7. CNC (Shopbot)

-the instructions are as given below
+The instructions are as given below

-1. power on the controller first
+1. Power on the controller first
-2. switch on the controller and set the origin zero using the zero plate and aligator
+2. Switch on the controller and set the origin zero using the zero plate and aligator
-3. press the reset switch to start the machine to move
+3. Press the reset switch to start the machine to move
-4. before starting the project it is mandatory to follow the procedures like putting the ear
+4. Before starting the project it is mandatory to follow the procedures like putting the ear

-6. saw
+6. Saw

-a. scroll saw (for cutting woods)
+a.
+Scroll saw (for cutting woods)

-b. bann saw
+b.
+Bann saw

-c. object water jet
+c.
+Object water jet

-# tutorial for day 2, 19.03.2019
+# Tutorial for day 2, 19.03.2019

-## installing visual studio code for practical
+## Installing Visual studio code, Inkscape, Cura, Git  for practical